okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="post" url="/idp/myaccount/phones/{id}/challenge"/>

 Send a phone challenge via one of the two methods: `SMS` or `CALL`.
 This API handles resend challenge (retry) as well.

-Upon a successful chalenge, the user will receive a verification code via either `SMS` or `CALL`.
-The verification code can be used to verify the phone by <ApiOperation method="post" url="/idp/myaccount/phones/{id}/verify"/>.
+Upon a successful challenge, the user will receive a verification code via either `SMS` or `CALL`.
+The verification code can be used to verify the phone by calling `POST /idp/myaccount/phones/{id}/verify` endpoint.
 The verification code expires in 5 minutes.

 This endpoint is supposed to be called no more than once every 30 seconds.

 #### Request path parameters

-`id`: the id of the phone factor, which can be found in the response when a new phone is created successfully (<ApiOperation method="post" url="/idp/myaccount/phones"/>) or phone(s) is retrieved (<ApiOperation method="get" url="/idp/myaccount/phones"/>).
+`id`: the id of the phone factor, which can be found in the response when a new phone is created successfully (`POST /idp/myaccount/phones`) or phone(s) is retrieved (`GET /idp/myaccount/phones`).

 #### Request query parameters